bdunko/Charon-s-Obol/notes/Obol/Polish.md

 - [ ] The status/power used effect (the icons) that appears on coins could probably afford to last slightly longer.
 Coins can hang slightly higher at the peak of their toss (minor hang time); also probably should not be using a linear trans (if they currently are...).
+- [ ] After hand slam during malice, hand should shake a bit.
 - [ ] Slight vignette flash red when taking damage.
 Vignette strength based on current health.
 Lightly persists even outside of damage taking.
 - [ ] Need to clear tooltips when performing transitions, otherwise tooltips can get stuck on screen (try Embark -> hold mouse over difficulty skull)
 - [ ] Different coin art for the elite monsters and nemesis monsters.